guiwitz/training-MIC20200319/README.md

 ## File description

-- `presentation-main.Rpres` and `html` - an R presentation with workshop lecture and exercises.
+- `presentation-main.Rpres` and `html` - the main presentation with workshop lecture and exercises,
+- `examples` - code snippets and examples for the presentation,
+- `practicals` - data, presentation, and code for the practical session.

 ## Required software